 Given the lack of treatments to directly address mucus production or correct the microbiome, experts recommend scrutinizing antibiotic use.

-Even bacterial infections—like urinary tract infections, strep throat, sinus infections, and ear infections—will often heal without antibiotics, Chutkan said.
+Even bacterial infections—such as urinary tract infections, strep throat, sinus infections, and ear infections—will often heal without antibiotics, Chutkan said.
 More doctors are beginning to adopt a “wait-and-see” approach to avoid overprescribing antibiotics.

 “Let’s use the drugs more judiciously,” she said.
 “Physicians are really not thinking as they are solving these childhood problems that they are setting that child up for autoimmune diseases like Crohn’s and ulcerative colitis.
 That’s really, to me, the message.”

-About one-third of antibiotic prescriptions written in medical settings are unnecessary, and frequent use erodes their effectiveness as bacteria adapt to defeat the drugs, according to The Pew Charitable Trusts, which monitors use of antibiotics in the United States.
+About one-third of antibiotic prescriptions written in medical settings are unnecessary, and frequent use erodes their effectiveness as bacteria adapt to defeat the drugs, according to The Pew Charitable Trusts, a nonprofit organization that monitors use of antibiotics in the United States.

 Alternatives Exist